mohamedabdelfatah97/binbeat/README.md

 # binbeat 🫀

-Binary Neural Network vs full-precision benchmark for ECG arrhythmia classification.
+Benchmarking Binary Neural Networks against full-precision models for ECG arrhythmia classification on the MIT-BIH dataset.
+Trains three models (MLP, 1D-CNN, Quantized BNN), evaluates them on a standard inter-patient split, and generates comparison plots for accuracy, F1, model size, and inference time.

-The idea: wearable heart monitors need to run on microcontrollers with kilobytes of RAM and no GPU.
+**Motivation:**
+Wearable heart monitors need to run on microcontrollers with kilobytes of RAM and no GPU.
 Full-precision models are too heavy.
 Binary Neural Networks quantize weights to low-bit integers, shrinking the model dramatically — but do they pay an accuracy cost?
-This project answers that question on real clinical data.
+This project answers that on real clinical data.

 ---